 Monitoring might be able to help detect attacks on the system.
 For example, a large number of failed sign-in attempts might indicate a brute-force attack.
 An unexpected surge in requests might be the result of a distributed denial-of-service (DDoS) attack.
 You must be prepared to monitor all requests to all resources regardless of the source of these requests.
 A system that has a sign-in vulnerability might accidentally expose resources to the outside world without requiring a user to actually sign in.

 The most critical aspects of security monitoring should enable an operator to quickly:

 - Detect attempted intrusions by an unauthenticated entity.

 - Identify attempts by entities to perform operations on data for which they have not been granted access.

 - Determine whether the system, or some part of the system, is under attack from outside or inside.
 (For example, a malicious authenticated user might be attempting to bring the system down.)

-To support these requirements, an operator should be notified:
+To support these requirements, an operator should be notified if:

-- If one account makes repeated failed sign-in attempts within a specified period.
+- One account makes repeated failed sign-in attempts within a specified period.

-- If one authenticated account repeatedly tries to access a prohibited resource during a specified period.
+- One authenticated account repeatedly tries to access a prohibited resource during a specified period.

-- If a large number of unauthenticated or unauthorized requests occur during a specified period.
+- A large number of unauthenticated or unauthorized requests occur during a specified period.

 The information that's provided to an operator should include the host address of the source for each request.
 If security violations regularly arise from a particular range of addresses, these hosts might be blocked.